Is 1000mg of vitamin C too much?

 Healthy Sources of Vitamin C.

-While supplements can be helpful in meeting your daily vitamin C needs, it’s important to remember that whole foods are the best sources of nutrients.
+While supplements can help meet your daily vitamin C needs, it’s important to remember that whole foods are the best sources of nutrients.
 Incorporating a variety of fruits and vegetables into your diet can ensure you receive an ample amount of vitamin C. Some excellent sources include citrus fruits, strawberries, kiwis, bell peppers, broccoli, and spinach.

 Conclusion.